-Let’s not kid ourselves too much though, PS3 emulation is still in it’s infancy, so the choice out there is limited.
-But on the other hand, it makes if far easier to give you a clear recommendation on what the best PS3 emulator is.
+Let’s not kid ourselves too much though, PS3 emulation is still in its infancy, so the choice out there is limited.
+But on the other hand, it makes it far easier to give you a clear recommendation on what the best PS3 emulator is.

-What Is The Best PS3 Emulator For Windows PC, macOS & Linux?
+What Is The Best PS3 Emulator For PC, macOS & Linux?

 RPCS3 is the best PS3 emulator across all systems currently.
 Having been in development since 2011, RPCS3 has been a labour of love for all the contributors to the open source project, ultimately enabling you to be able to now play all the best PS3 games on your PC, Mac & Linux systems.

-Fortunately, there is lot’s of documentation and a quickstart guide on the RPCS3 website to help you along the way.
+Fortunately, we have a quick start guide on how to set up RPCS3 to help you along the way.

 Wait, there’s a PS3 Mac Emulator?

 Yes!
 Unbelievable isn’t it!
-The Mac often get’s overlooked when it comes to emulation, especially when it comes to more recent systems like the PlayStation 3, but RPCS3 is not only available for macOS, but it actually very respectable the performance it gives.
+The Mac often gets overlooked when it comes to emulation, especially when it comes to more recent systems like the PlayStation 3, but RPCS3 is not only available for macOS, but is actually very respectable for the performance it gives.